holafrank/CTF_metared_chile/README.md

 The language is stack-based (similar to an array).
 Initially, the stack consists of a single element with a value of 0.
 Allowed operations:

-"-": Decreases the value of the stack's last element by 1.
+"-" : Decreases the value of the stack's last element by 1.

-"+": Increases the value of the stack's last element by 1.
+"+" : Increases the value of the stack's last element by 1.

-">": Moves the first element to the end of the stack, shifting all others down.
+">" : Moves the first element to the end of the stack, shifting all others down.

-"<": Moves the last element to the beginning of the stack, shifting all others up.
+"<" : Moves the last element to the beginning of the stack, shifting all others up.

-"@": Swaps the last two elements of the stack.
+"@" : Swaps the last two elements of the stack.

-".": Duplicates the last element of the stack and adds it to the end.
+"." : Duplicates the last element of the stack and adds it to the end.

-"€": Outputs the ASCII representation of each element in the stack (from first to last).
+"€" : Outputs the ASCII representation of each element in the stack (from first to last).

----
+# Example

-Example Execution: For the following commands: .+.-->.<@
+For the following commands: .+.-->.<@

 The stack evolves as follows:

 Init: [0]

-".": [0, 0]
+"." : [0, 0]

-"+": [0, 1]
+"+" : [0, 1]

-".": [0, 1, 1]
+"." : [0, 1, 1]

-"-": [0, 1, 0]
+"-" : [0, 1, 0]

-"-": [0, 1, -1]
+"-" : [0, 1, -1]

-">": [1, -1, 0]
+">" : [1, -1, 0]

-".": [1, -1, 0, 0]
+"." : [1, -1, 0, 0]

-"<": [0, 1, -1, 0]
+"<" : [0, 1, -1, 0]

-"@": [0, 1, 0, -1]
+"@" : [0, 1, 0, -1]

 ---